The Tour du Mont Blanc Trek (TMB) is not only one of the most popular hikes in Europe but one of the best treks in the world!

 You can see a map of the tour here from Wikipedia.

 How Long Does it Take to Hike the Tour du Mont Blanc?

 Don’t start by saying that you will do the trek in so and so many days.
 Take a look at the itineraries for the self-guided and guided tours and see whether the 6, 7 or 10-day tour, is the best choice for you.

 On our tours, the 6 and 7-day tours are the easiest (although not easy).
-You take transfers skipping the less scenic parts.
+You’ll take public transporation – buses and lifts, skipping the less scenic parts.
 Our 10-day tour is the most challenging with more hiking and fewer transfers.

 If You’re Relatively New to Hiking